ThoughtWorks-Italy/Communities-Tech-Radar/README.md

 Let's build together the first Italian Communities' Tech Radar!

+Follow us on Twitter: `#TechCommunitiesRadar`.

 ## Round 1: Codemotion Milan 2018
-The **Italian Communities BYOR (Round 1)**  has been presented to the Community Managers Lunch at [Codemotion Milan 2018](https://milan2018.codemotionworld.com).
+The **Italian Communities BYOR (Round 1)**  has been presented to the Community Managers at [Codemotion Milan 2018](https://milan2018.codemotionworld.com).

+**229 technologists** submitted **530 blips** about technologies used in production, thanks to the effort of **15 tech communities** across **11 cities**.

-To access the **radar** clik [here](https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fdocs.google.com%2Fspreadsheets%2Fd%2F1VgCs0gTiBQz0rInlOofHDyyIrmGkM5_t3gqIOrQLLk0%2Fedit%3Fusp%3Dsharing).
+To access the **radar** click [here](https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fdocs.google.com%2Fspreadsheets%2Fd%2F1VgCs0gTiBQz0rInlOofHDyyIrmGkM5_t3gqIOrQLLk0%2Fedit%3Fusp%3Dsharing).
 To know more about the event, you can access the **slides** [here](https://github.com/TWItaly/Communities-Tech-Radar/blob/master/Rounds/Round%201%20-%20Codemotion%20Milan%202018.pdf)

+## Round 2: Codemotion Rome 2019
+To partecipate to round 2 please submit/update your community radar before March 2019.

 ## INSTRUCTIONS TO RUN YOUR COMMUNITY TECH RADAR

-Deadline to be part of the Italian Community Radar: 20th of November All the process to build the Italian Community Tech Radar can be monitored on [https://github.com/TWItaly/Communities-Tech-Radar](https://github.com/TWItaly/Communities-Tech-Radar).
+All the process to build the Italian Community Tech Radar can be monitored on [https://github.com/TWItaly/Communities-Tech-Radar](https://github.com/TWItaly/Communities-Tech-Radar).

 This repository is open to collaboration, if you want to contribute with enhancements, fixes, or add-ons, please open a pull request on GitHub.